hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 The FOR UPDATE clause obtains an UPDATE lock on the selected rows.

-The FOR UPDATE clause is used to implement the **Pessimistic Locking** strategy in the database where rows are locked so their value is not changed by other concurrent sessions until the end of the transaction.
+The FOR UPDATE clause is used to implement the Pessimistic Locking strategy in the database where rows are locked to ensure their values are not changed by other concurrent sessions until the end of the transaction.

 Alternatively, it's also possible to use [Optimistic Locking](../optimistic-locking.md) in LiveSQL, a strategy that actually avoids the use of locks and could reach higher concurrency.